gift-surg/DyBaORF/README.md

     The current version of DyBa ORF requries:

-    -A C++ compiler installed and configured to work with cmake.
+    A C++ compiler installed and configured to work with cmake.
-    -cmake required to generate the project from source code.
+    Cmake to generate the project from source code.

 How to use